About

 Those days are sadly gone.

 Sure, sadly, there actually were a few ‘accidents’ and the occasional serious injury.
-But, on the other side of it, there are actually are young people who don’t learn during their entire lives that there’s a time for grab-ass and there’s a time to ‘serious-up.’
+But, on the other side of it, there really are young people who don’t learn during their entire lives that there’s a time for grab-ass and there’s a time to ‘serious-up.’

 Tired of retained counsel and writing checks, schools seized upon computers as the ‘next big thing’ and truth be told, that was a good ride for a while.